arcionlabs/arcion-docs/content/docs/self-hosted-container/okta.md

 ## Configure self-hosted container to authenticate against Okta
-The following Docker compose file spins up a PostgreSQL container and a Replicant on-premises container.
+The following Docker compose file spins up a PostgreSQL container and a Replicant on-premise container.
 Make sure to enter the corresponding credentials and variables for your setup into the Compose file before you use it.

 ```YAML
 version: '3.8'